SStaGCN: Simplified stacking based graph convolutional networks: Experiments

 \subsection{Datasets}

-To evaluate the performance of the proposed SStaGCN model for distinct types of graph structural data, we utilize $6$ real-world datasets for the semi-supervised node classification task, including $3$ commonly used citation networks: Cora, CiteSeer, and Pubmed \cite{Sen2008CollectiveCI}, and another $3$ heterogeneous datasets: House$\_$class, VK$\_$class and DBLP \cite{Ivanov2021BoostTC}.
-As indicated in \cite{Ivanov2021BoostTC}, House$\_$class and VK$\_$class are from House and VK datasets, respectively, where the target labels are converted into several discrete classes due to the lack of publicly available heterogeneous graph-structured data.
+To evaluate the performance of the proposed SStaGCN model across various types of graph-structured data, we utilize six real-world datasets for a semi-supervised node classification task.
+This includes three commonly used citation networks—Cora, CiteSeer, and Pubmed \cite{Sen2008CollectiveCI}—and three heterogeneous tabular datasets: House$\_$class, VK$\_$class, and DBLP \cite{Ivanov2021BoostTC}.
+These heterogeneous tabular datasets differ from those in \cite{chuanshi}, containing graph data with diverse edge and node types.

-In the $3$ citation networks, nodes represent documens, and edges (undirected) stand for the citation relationships connected to documents.
-The characteristics of nodes are representative words in documents, and the label rate here denotes the percentage of node tags used for training.
-The Cora dataset contains $2708$ nodes, $5429$ edges, $7$ classes, and $1433$ node features, the CiteSeer dataset contains $3327$ nodes, $4732$ edges, $6$ classes, and $3703$ node features, and the Pubmed dataset contains $19,717$ nodes, $44,338$ edges, and $3$ classes.
-We select $140$, $120$, and $60$ nodes for Cora, CiteSeer, and Pubmed datasets for training, respectively.
-Each dataset uses $1000$ nodes for testing, and $500$ nodes for cross-validation.
-The data splitting we used is the same as that of GCN, Graph Attention Network (GAT, \cite{Velickovic2018GraphAN}) and GWNN \cite{Xu2019GraphWN}.
-Details about the citation network (heterogeneous network resp.) are described in Table \ref{citdataset} (Table \ref{hetedataset} resp.)
+In the citation networks, nodes represent documents, and undirected edges denote citation relationships between documents.
+Node features correspond to representative words in the documents, while the label rate indicates the percentage of node labels used for training.
+The Cora dataset comprises $2708$ nodes, $5429$ edges, $7$ classes, and $1433$ node features; CiteSeer has $3327$ nodes, $4732$ edges, $6$ classes, and $3703$ node features; and Pubmed includes $19717$ nodes, $4438$ edges, and $3$ classes.
+We use $140$, $120$, and $60$ nodes for training in Cora, CiteSeer, and Pubmed, respectively, and allocate $1000$ nodes for testing and $500$ nodes for cross-validation.
+This data split matches that used in GCN, Graph Attention Network (GAT, \cite{Velickovic2018GraphAN}), and GWNN \cite{Xu2019GraphWN}.

+According to \cite{Ivanov2021BoostTC}, House$\_$class and VK$\_$class datasets are derived from House and VK datasets, where target labels are converted into discrete classes due to limited availability of publicly accessible heterogeneous graph-structured data.
+In these heterogeneous tabular datasets, features are independently defined and vary in type, scale, and meaning.
+The VK dataset represents a popular social network, with node features that are both numerical (e.g., last active time) and categorical (e.g., country and university affiliation).
+Similar to \cite{Ivanov2021BoostTC}, we categorize age into bins: $<20$, $20–25$, $25–30$, $\cdots$, $45–50$, $>50$.
+For the House dataset, we categorize target values within the range $[1.0, 1.5, 2.0, 2.5]$, resulting in five classes for House$\_$class and seven for VK$\_$class.
+In the DBLP dataset, we construct a single graph by focusing on the APA (author-paper-author) meta-path.
+Each dataset is divided into training, validation, and testing splits in a $0.6/0.2/0.2$ ratio across five random seeds.

+Details about the citation networks and heterogeneous tabular datasets are presented in Table 1 and Table 2, respectively.